anant-j/API-Toolkit/README.md

 3) The API service then decodes the message body in the request received to extract the "FROM" and "TO" waypoints.
 4) The service then consumes Google's Distance Matrix API and then computes the time taken to travel in traffic.
 5) The API service then calls Twilio function to send a SMS message back to that number.
+##### Forms API:
+1) A website visitor fills the form and clicks send.
+2) A **POST request** is made to my **/form Endpoint**
+3) The API service then decodes the message body in the request received to extract the JSON data.
+4) The service then consumes Pushbullet API and sends a notification to my phone.
+5) The API service then calls Google's Firebase service to store the form data in a secure manner.

 ![Data flow for both features within the same API](static/API-Toolkit.png)
 ___